Transfer Learning with Jukebox for Music Source Separation: Method

 To benchmark the conducted experiments, signal-to-distortion ratio (SDR) metric is used, which is a common metric in other SOTA papers\cite{DBLP:journals/corr/abs-1909-01174}\cite{Stoeter2019}\cite{Hennequin2020}\cite{sawata2021all}\cite{stoller2018waveunet}.
-It is computed by equation (\ref{eq:2}), as stated in \cite{mitsufuji2021music}, where $s_{\text{stem}}(n)$ is the values of the ground truth and $\hat{s}_{\text{stem}}(n)$ depicts the values of the prediction.
+It is computed by equation (\ref{eq:2}), as stated in \cite{musicDemixing}, where $s(n)$ is the values of the ground truth and $\hat{s}(n)$ depicts the values of the prediction.
+A small value $\epsilon=10^{-7}$ is added to avoid division by zero.
 'Total' SDR is the mean SDR for all stems.